-But gin yo gang but twa miles forret, " 1 Aside the kirk dwalls Robbie Dorret, Wha keeps a change house, sells guid drink, His house you may mak out I think.
+But gin ye gang but twa miles forret, Aside the kirk dwalls Robbie Dorret, Wha keeps a change house, sells guid drink, His house you may mak out I think.
 Quoth Thrummy, That's o'er far awa, The roads are sae blawn up wi' snaw, To mak it is not in our power; For look ye, there a gathering shower Is coming on-you'll let us bide, Tho' we should sit by the fire-side.
-The Landlord said to him, Na. na I canna let you bide ava, Chap off, for 'tis no worth your while To bide, when ye hae scrimp twa mile To gang-sae quickly aff ye'll steer, For faith, I doubt ye'll nae be here.
-Twa mile! quo' Thrummy, de'il speed me If frae your house this night I jee; Are we to starve in Christian land?
-As lang's my stick bides in my hand, An' silver plenty in my pouch, To name about your house I'll crouch; Landlord, you needna be sae rude, For faith we'll make our quarters good.
+The Landlord said to him, Na, na I canna let you bido ava, Chap off, for 'tis no worth your while' To bide, when ye has scrimp twa milo, To gang-sae quickly aff ye'll steer, For faith, I doubt ye'll nae be here."
+Twa mile ! quo' Thrummy, de'il speed mo If frae your house this night I jee; Are we to starve in Christian land?
+As lang's my stick bides in my hand, An' silver plenty in my pouch, To name about your house I'll crouch ; Landlord, you needna be sae rude, For faith we'll make our quarters good.
 Come, John, let's in, we'll take a seat, Fat sorrow gars you look sae blate?
-Sae in he gangs and sets him down: Says he, They're nane about your town Sall put me out, till a new-day, As lang's I've siller for to pay.
+Sae in he gangs and sets him down': Says he, They're nane about your town, Sall put me out, till a new-day, As lang's I've siller for to pay.
 The Landlord said, Ye're rather rash, To turn ye out we sanna fash, Since ye're sae positive to bide, But troth ye's sit by the fire-side; I tald ye else of beds I've nane Unoccupied, except bare ane, In it, I fear ye winna lye, For stoutest hearts have aft been shy

-To venture in within the room After the night begins to gloom; For in it they can ne'er get rest, and is 31 77 'Tis haunted by a frightful ghaist!
-Ourselves are terrified a' night; Sae ye may chance to get a sight, Like that which some of our folk saw, Far better till ye gang awa, , dit sy had will Or else ye'll maybe rue the day. -no raimon al Guid faith, says John, I'm thinking sae; Better in the neuk to sit, at the business of Than fly'd, guid keep's, out o' our wit; manso I Preserve us ever frae all evil, ho and I widna like to see the devil: made which was Whisht gowk, quo' Thrummy, haud your peace, That sanna gar me quit this place: To great nor sma' I ne'er did ill, solling gw' No ghaist, nor deil my sert shall spill.
-I can defy the meikle deil, a way or a An' a' his works I wat fu' weel; Fat sorry then make you sae eery?
+To venture in within the room After the night begins to gloom; For in it they can no'er get rest, 'Tis haunted by a frightful ghaist!
+Ourselves are terrified a' night ; Sae ye may chance to get a sight, Like that which some of our folk saw.
+Far better till ye gang awa, Or else ye'll maybe rue the day.
+Guid faith, says John, I'm thinking sao; Better in the neuk to sit.
+Than fly'd, guid keep's, out o' our wit; Preserve us ever frae all evil, I widna like to see the devil: Whisht gowk, quo' Thrummy, haud your peace, That sanna gar me quit this place : To great nor sma' I ne'er did ill, No ghaist, nor deil my sert shall spill.
+I can defy the meikle deil, An' a' his works I wat fu' weel; Fat sorry then maks you sae eery?
 Fling by your fears, come then, be cheery.
-Landlord, gin yo'll make up that bed, I promise I'll be very glad, Within the same a' night to lie, I would be a li If that the room be warm and dry.
-The Landlord says, Yo's get a fire, An' candle too, gin ye desire, Wi' beuks to read, and for your bed, and it John says, As I'm a Christian man, Man 1917 Who never likes to curse nor ban, Nor steal, nor lie, nor drink, nor whore, I'll never gang within its door, But sit by the fire-side a' night; An' gang awa whene'er 'tis light.
-Says Thrummy till him wi' a glow'r, Ye cowardly gowk, I'll make ye cower, and I
+Landlord, gin ye'll make up that bed, I promise I'll be very glad, Within the same a' night to lie, If that the room be warm and dry.
+The Landlord says, Ye's get a fire, An' candle too, gin ye desire, Wi' beuks to read, and for your bed, I'll orders gi'e to get it made.
+John says, As I'm a Christian man, Who never likes to curse nor ban, Nor steal, nor lie, nor drink, nor whore, I'll never gang within its door, But sit by the fire-side a' night, An' gang awa whene'er 'tis light.
+Says Thrummy till him wi' a glow'r, Ye cowardly gowk, I'll make ye cower,